Cheuktingchan/saiyan_lifts_tracker/README.md

 # Saiyan Lifts Tracker

 This is a workout tracker deployed as a mobile web app.
-It is designed to be performant and minimalistic using ethnographic testing - perfect for use in the gym.
+It is designed to be performant and minimalistic by using ethnographic testing - perfect for use in the gym.
 Say goodbye to your notes app! https://saiyan-lifts-tracker.vercel.app/

 ## Features

--   Log workouts with details (exercises, sets, reps, weight).
+-   Quickly log workouts with details (exercises, sets, reps, weight).
 -   Track progress over time with charts and statistics.
 -   Organise your sets and exercises into cycles.
+-   Gamify your training and push through plateaus!
 ## Installation

 1. Clone this repository: `git clone https://github.com/your-username/workout-tracker.git`